Est. 2008

 “You haver, you know,” Maggie told him, not looking up from her cutting.
 He laughed, nervously.

-So you do realize your bangs aren’t in your eyes, she thought, coldly.
+So he does realize his bangs aren’t in his eyes, she mused.

 Jacob havered.
 “Well I like the song.
 I don’t know.
 It’s stupid and romantic.
 I like the idea of walking a thousand miles and collapsing at someone’s door to show you love them.”

-“Yeah but like, what does it accomplish?” she asked, not looking up from her work, “There’s no intelligence in the gesture.
+“Yeahhhh but like—what does it accomplish?” she asked, not looking up from her work, “There’s no intelligence in the gesture.
 He’s basically just saying ‘I can’t think of something actually useful to do, so I’m gonna do something stupid just because it’s hard.’
 Like a caveman.
 ‘I’m gonna move a big rock to prove I love you.’”
-Maggie found herself digging into this argument despite understanding fully the point of the song.
-She didn’t even really agree with what she was saying, it was just so predictable; Jacob whose old parents acted out mawkish imitation foreplay in their kitchen and whose most original gift idea was a red rose would find that romantic, and probably every other generic love song.
-It was so completely Jacob of him, which had made her mad, for some reason.
+Maggie was surprised to find herself digging into this argument despite understanding fully the point of the song.
+She didn’t even really agree with what she was saying.
+It was just so predictable; Jacob, whose most original gift idea was a red rose and whose old parents acted out elderly foreplay in their kitchen, would find that romantic, and probably every other generic love song.
+It was so completely Jacob of him, which had—for a moment—made her mad, for some reason.
 Why did that make her mad?

 “I guess so,” Jacob surrendered, and that only frustrated her more.
 She worked wordlessly, psychically daring Jacob to force her into idle talk again, but he didn’t.
 She took a deep breath, focusing on the intersecting blue lines that backed the wrapping paper, the blank spaces between them.